 5. Rest Your Eyes

 Spending hours each day in front of a computer screen or other digital device can lead to eye strain, fatigue and dry eye symptoms.
-Practice the 20-20-20 rule to give your eyes their much needed break — every 20 minutes, tear your eyes away from the screen and look at something at least 20 feet away for at least 20 seconds.
+Practice the 20-20-20 rule to give your eyes their much needed break — every 20 minutes, look away from the screen and toward something at least 20 feet away, for at least 20 seconds.